sadiatasneemkhan/My-Better-UCalgary/README.md

 # Description

 This application is our term project for CPSC 471 - Data Base Management Systems.
+It is a course management system that has a SQL backend to store student and course information.
+For further detail, please look at the Final Report.

 # Getting Started
 In order to run our software directly from your device, you must have Node.js and mySQL